MRAASI/Portfolio-site/README.md

 * Code always use a single space between the last selector and the opening brace that begins the declaration block.
 * Code always start a new line for each selector and declaration.
 * Code always put a blank line (two line breaks) between rules.
 * [Optional] Code uses double quotation marks for attribute selectors or property values.
-Do not use quotation marks in URI values (url()).
+Do not use quotation marks in URI values (url())..

 CSS Style Rules